 Memorial Day Quotes Thank You

-During the Memorial day of 2021, let us pay tribute to the deepest soldiers and pray to God to empower their families.
+During Memorial day of 2023, let us pay tribute to the deepest soldiers and pray to God to empower their families.

 It takes great courage, strength, and determination to work for the world every day without worrying about your health.
 A big salute to the fallen soldiers.
 Happy Memorial Day!